ligolang/ligo/gitlab-pages/docs/syntax/contracts/entrypoints.md

 The name `default` has a special meaning for a Tezos entrypoint.
 It denotes the default entrypoint that is called unless another is specified.
-Because `default` is a reserved keyword in JsLIGO, if you want to create an entrypoint named `default`, you must escape its name as `@default`.

 For more information about the default entrypoint and its internal behavior, see [Implementation details: the default entrypoint](https://docs.tezos.com/smart-contracts/entrypoints#implementation-details-the-default-entrypoint) on docs.tezos.com.